General

-How to Create Web Pages with HTML5
+How to Create a Web Page with HTML5 and CSS

-Add Heading Tag and Style sheet Settings
+Add Paragraph Tag and Style sheet Settings

 You should complete these lessons in order.
 If you haven't completed the first exercise, go back and start there.

-Completing Your Page Heading
+Completing Your Page Header

 To do this, we only need to add 1 line of code to our HTML page.